 While different marketing trends have been in the industry for some time, a few of the brands are still mindful about adopting this strategy due to certain perspectives.
-In this article, we will be widening perspectives and debunking myths to help any brand, big or small, to adopt suitable experiential marketing techniques.
+In this article, we will be widening perspectives and debunking myths to help any brand, big or small, adopt suitable immersive marketing techniques.

 Another noteworthy example is Dior’s Lady Art, a collaborative project between Dior and various artists worldwide.
 The project involved creating unique designs on the brand’s iconic Lady Dior bag, resulting in a limited edition collection that is showcased at exclusive events worldwide.
 This marketing campaign not only generated exclusivity and buzz around the product but also showcased the brand’s appreciation for the arts.
 Through Lady Art, Dior has successfully created a platform for artists to showcase their talent and engage with its clientele in a unique and creative way.

-Experiential marketing has been in the advertising world all these years because it has a proven track record of success.
+Immersive marketing has been in the advertising world all these years because it has a proven track record of success.
 Beyond just a passing trend, this strategy is here to stay!

-It is a common perception that experiential marketing activation works are standalone events, however, there is much more to this technique.
-Some experiential marketing strategies are centred around one event, but creating publicity and exposure to attract audiences starts long before the event takes place.
+It is a common perception that immersive marketing activation works are standalone events, however, there is much more to this technique.
+Some strategies are centred around one event, but creating publicity and exposure to attract audiences starts long before the event takes place.
 Brands are encouraged to continue interacting with their customers to lengthen brand awareness and engagement efforts to leave a stronger impression in consumer’s minds.

-For example, the ‘Into The Wild’ travelling brand activation campaign by Cartier enthralled avid jewellery lovers all over the world with an immersive themed experience through the history of the jeweller’s signature artistry emblem, The Panthère.
-In Singapore, this activation was held at Gardens by the Bay’s Bayfront Pavilion, allowing local enthusiasts to witness this majestic display right before their eyes with the same concept across various countries.
+For example, the ‘Into The Wild’ travelling brand activation campaign by Cartier enthralled avid jewellery lovers all over the world with an engaging themed experience through the history of the jeweller’s signature artistry emblem, The Panthère.
+In Singapore, this brand activation was held at Gardens by the Bay’s Bayfront Pavilion, allowing local enthusiasts to witness this majestic display right before their eyes with the same concept across various countries.